 When you book you may request a sitting.
 The Britannia restaurant has two for dinner - at 6 p.m. and at 8.30 p.m.
 Princess Grill and Queens Grill do not have sittings - when they are open, you can dine any time you choose.
 A note for confirmation sitting and table number will be left in your stateroom when you board.
 Lunch and breakfast do not require allocated tables or sittings.

 During the day, passengers definitely tend towards country club casual dress code.
 At night, even when it isn't a formal-designated evening, people dress anyway.
 There are three dress codes in the main restaurants after 6 p.m. each evening - which one applies each night you will be told in pre-voyage documentation and daily program in your stateroom: Formal (men - dinner jacket with a black tie or dark business suit; women- evening dress); Semi-formal (men- jacket and a tie; women - cocktail dress/trouser suit); Elegant casual (men - a jacket, tie is optional; women - skirt, dress or trousers).
 Shorts and T-shirts or shorts are not permitted!

 Follows the complete list of Queen Victoria restaurants and food bars.

 - Todd English Restaurant (Lunch and Dinner only specialty restaurant at surcharge PP, reservations-only)

-- Verandah Restaurant (French specialty restaurant at surcharge)
+- Verandah Restaurant (French specialty restaurant at a surcharge)

 - Britannia Restaurant (1351-seat, 2-level Dining Room; serves open-seating Breakfast and Lunch.
 Dinners are waiter-served, with 2 assigned sittings at 6 or 8:30 p.m.)